KennethThNg/RoadSegmentation/README.md

 For the second project in the CS-433 Machine Learning course we choose to do the Road Segmentation task, with the objective of classifying aerial images and determine whether the pixels contain a road segment or background.
 The project was run like a CrowdAI Competition.

+CrowdAI submission username: BriceRepond
+Score for the model given in this submission: 0.818
+## Libraries

+## How to run the model

+## File description
 The content of this project is composed of the following parts:

 - the folder `data` that should contain all the data needed for the project.
 It is composed of two subfolders: